Formula to Calculate the Unemployment Rate

-Unemployment rate formula calculates the share of people that is not working or is jobless of the total employed or unemployed labor force and is depicted as a percentage.
+The unemployment rate formula calculates the share of people that are not working or is jobless of the total employed or unemployed labor force and is depicted as a percentage.

 - U is the Unemployment rate.